taataa/tapspace/docs/api/v2/index.md

 ## [tapspace](#tapspace).[components](#tapspacecomponents).[Viewport](#tapspacecomponentsviewport):[atCamera](#tapspacecomponentsviewportatcamera)()

 Get camera position relative to the viewport.
-If the viewport is not perspective, returns the anchor position on the viewport.
+If the viewport is not perspective, returns the middle point of the viewport.

 <p style="margin-bottom: 0"><strong>Returns:</strong></p>